fadoua1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is the README file for the script that displays a confused smiley
+This is the README file for the 1-confused_smiley directory.